Easy Weather Activities- Perfect for kids when it’s horrible out there!

 Here is my list of our favourite weather crafts and activities.
 So, no matter what the weather go and make the best of it!!

 Easy weather activities for kids: rain

 “I don’t care what the weather man says, cause the weather man says it’s raining”.

-On day 1, We made this fantastic weather chart from an idea we found on todayifeltcrafty It’s wonderful!
+We made this fantastic weather chart from an idea we found on todayifeltcrafty It’s wonderful!
 It’s easy to make and will last for years.

 The kids take it in turns to fill in the sections each morning and this then helps us plan our day and decided what we will do.